 Auto mechanic Roland Grenier worked nearly forty years on GM cars and parts.
 In 2005, Grenier was diagnosed with mesothelioma.
 He filed suit against General Motors and received a $2 million verdict.

 In another case, a man who worked in a GM warehouse alleged his exposure to asbestos in products like BorgWarner automotive parts, caused his mesothelioma.
 That secondary exposure resulted in his mesothelioma diagnosis.
 His widow was awarded $30 million.

 GM’s Asbestos Trust Fund and Bankruptcy

-General Motors is an example of a company that was large enough to be able to survive asbestos litigation.
-After bankruptcy and a government bailout, the company made a comeback and became profitable again.
-For so many workers in the auto industry, this comeback did not include them.
-Countless mechanics and other workers were exposed to asbestos over years of service and got sick as a result.
-These workers have filed lawsuits, but now they have the chance to make claims with the Motors Liquidation Company Asbestos Personal Injury Trust.Get Your FREE Mesothelioma Packet
+General Motors was large enough to survive asbestos litigation.
+After bankruptcy and a government bailout, the company made a comeback and again became profitable.
+For many auto industry workers, GM’s comeback did not include them.
+Many mechanics and GM employees exposed to asbestos over years became sick as a result.
+These individuals can make claims with the Motors Liquidation Company Asbestos Personal Injury Trust.Get Your FREE Mesothelioma Packet

 Dave has been a mesothelioma Patient Advocate for over 10 years.
 He consistently attends all major national and international mesothelioma meetings.
 In doing so, he is able to stay on top of the latest treatments, clinical trials, and research results.
 He also personally meets with mesothelioma patients and their families and connects them with the best medical specialists and legal representatives available.